thehubbard/esa-pyxel/docs/source/references/model_groups/data_processing_models.rst

 .. autofunction:: statistics

-.. _extract_roi_to_xarray:
+.. _source_extractor:

 Extract ROI
 ===========

 Extracts the source data of the final pixel array and output in the form of an xarray dataset.
-The models makes use of the `SEP library <https://sep.readthedocs.io/en/v1.1.x/index.html>`_ which has taken the `original source extractor <https://sep.readthedocs.io/en/v1.1.x/index.html>`_ package and configured it into a library of stand-alone functions and classes.
+The models makes use of the `Photutils library <https://photutils.readthedocs.io/en/stable/>`_  and configured it into a library of stand-alone functions and classes.

-The `SEP library <https://sep.readthedocs.io/en/v1.1.x/index.html>`_ is a useful post-processing tool capable of calculating statistics of a given array.
+The `Photutils library <https://photutils.readthedocs.io/en/stable/>`_ is a useful post-processing tool capable of calculating statistics of a given array.

 .. code-block:: yaml

     data_processing:
-      - name: extract_roi_to_xarray
+      - name: source_extractor
-        func: pyxel.models.data_processing.extract_roi_to_xarray
+        func: pyxel.models.data_processing.source_extractor
         arguments:
           thresh: 80
           minarea: 5